-Just a few weeks ago they found ticks in Connecticut (where I live) that carry the Powassan virus, which is worse than Lyme disease…..as if I wasn’t already scared enough of ticks because of Lyme disease!
+Just a few weeks ago they found ticks in our state that carry the Powassan virus, which is worse than Lyme disease…..as if I wasn’t already scared enough of ticks because of Lyme disease!
 Lyme disease was first discovered in the town Lyme, Connecticut.
 I know many people in my state have been infected by Lyme disease.
 So, ticks are a big concern here.
 I try to do everything I can to avoid ticks as much as possible and that includes using this natural homemade tick repellent spray.

 In addition to using this homemade tick repellent spray for myself, I use natural methods to repel ticks from my dog too.